Disclaimer: See prologue chapter.

 He went to catch up with all the returning professors to see first, individually, if there would be any changes to their syllabus before the staff meeting later in the month and to welcome the new Defense Against the Dark Art professor, whose name was escaping him at the moment.
 Poor lad.
 Dumbledore hoped he lasted longer than a year, if only Tom didn't do what he did…

-Finally after completing that business, he headed towards his office, looking forward to the relative piece and quiet of it.
+Finally, after completing that business, he headed towards his office, looking forward to the relative peace and quiet of it.

 He gave the gargoyle guarding his office the password and stepped into his office for the first time in over a week and immediately sat down behind his desk, closing his eyes and relishing the silence.

 His eyes popped back open a second later.
 There was something wrong in his office.
 It was too quiet.